Nordstrand, Germany: North American emigrants who used it as a surname

-The original Nordstrand island (before the flood of 1634) is thought to be the ancestral homeland of the North American surname ‘van Nostrand’ (including variants: vanNostrand, vanNordstrandt, vanOstrand).
-Two brothers emigrated from here to what is now New York, USA, in 1637 and 1638 after the flood.
+The original Nordstrand island (before the flood of 1634) is thought to be the ancestral homeland of the North American surname van Nostrand (including variants: vanNostrand, vanNordstrandt, vanOstrand).
+Two brothers emigrated from here to what is now New York in 1637 and 1638 after the flood.

-One of the three granite panels of the Canadian van Nostrand monument, in York Mill's Cemetery, Toronto (St John’s, York Mills, Anglican Church, 19 Don Ridge Dr., North York, Toronto, Ontario), points to Nordstrand Island.
+One of the three granite panels of the Canadian van Nostrand monument, in York Mill's Cemetery, Toronto (St John's, York Mills, Anglican Church, 19 Don Ridge Dr., North York, Toronto, Ontario), points to Nordstrand Island.

 Pieter Karstense van Nortstrant was born about 1605 on the island of Norstrand.
 Coupled with the name of his father, Carsten or Kersten, and the fact that his children were baptized in the Lutheran Church in Amsterdam, it would seem that a German, Frisian or Danish origin is probable.
 It is uncertain when Pieter Karstense came to Amsterdam, possibly as a child with his father, though no record of the latter has been found there.
 The sons of Pieter Pietersen Ostrander (son of Pieter Karstense van Nortstrant) were called Van Norstrande or Van Nostrande, whilst Van Ostrande was used in other baptisms and eventually became the surname Oostrander and then the spelling as it is today, Ostrander.